devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 # Self Exploring tasks

-  1. What happens to the childs if you kill a parent pr
+  1. What happens to the childs if you kill a parent process.
+  2.